As a retailer, you already understand the importance of providing exceptional user experience.

 That said, it is possible to gauge the quality of your user experience.
 Here are the three metrics that are most important in ecommerce UX:

-It’s important to note that this kind of data is collected through user feedback forms, which are the basis of user experience optimization.
+It’s important to note that this kind of data induced by referral marketing is collected through user feedback forms, which are the basis of user experience optimization.
 You should include feedback forms at key stages of the customer journey, especially after checkout.

 With the theoretical dimension out of the way, let’s look at the most common real-life examples of UX mistakes that retailers commonly make.